 Leaving aside the fact that the United States has a significant number of native Spanish speakers, this language is now obtaining greater importance in Europe.
 In many European countries, Spanish is the preferred foreign language after English.

-In fact, it is estimated that there are over 400 million Spanish as a native language speakers in the world, making it the fourth most commonly spoken language.
+In fact, it is estimated that there are over 400 million Spanish as a native language speakers in the world, making it the fourth most commonly spoken native language, but the second most spoken.
 Spanish is the official language of over 20 countries on four continents and has historical significance in much of the world.

-Besides, knowing Spanish will give you a head start in learning French and Italian, which are also Latin-based languages.
+Besides, knowing Spanish will give you a head start in learning French, Portuguese and Italian, which are also Latin-based languages.
 Now, learning how to speak this language might open up new doors, but being able to read and write like a pro will expose you to entirely new opportunities altogether.

 Why Do You Need To Learn How To Write A Foreign Language?